Would Facebook’s New Dating Feature Upset Dating Sites Like Tinder?

 What Would this Mean for Existing Dating Sites Like Tinder?

-Noticeably, the dating feature bears similarities to other mobile-focused dating apps like Tinder.
+Noticeably, the dating feature bears similarities to other mobile-focused dating apps like Tinder and Omegle.
 Although, Facebook’s dating feature is more community-focused, it would still pose a threat to its competitors in the field.

 Interestingly, major players in the dating field, Match Group – parent company of Tinder, Match.com, and Okcupid use Facebook to authenticate users on their apps.
 These dating apps will now have to compete with Facebook, an app virtually everyone uses (2.2 billion users).